-Is it conceivable that the kind of growth that helps human young people find their unique place in the world can actually be planned, dictated, and forcibly delivered at scale?
+Is it conceivable that the kind of growth that helps human young people find their unique place in the world can actually be planned, dictated, and compulsorily delivered at scale?

-Even if there were some finite body of content knowledge that we could agree was truly necessary for every, single, solitary citizen … is it plausible that transmitting that body of skill and knowledge should require a full time commitment for the first 18 years of life? that it must necessarily be delivered in unison to all children (organized into birth year cohorts)? and that individualizing education goals on the basis of strengths, interests, and local resources should not begin until maturity?
+Even if there were some finite body of content knowledge that we could agree was truly necessary for every, single, solitary citizen … is it plausible that transmitting that body of skill and knowledge should require a full time commitment for the first 18 years of life? that it must necessarily be delivered in unison to all children (organized into birth year cohorts)?
+Are we saying that the right and freedom to direct one’s own attention on the basis of strengths, interests, and local resources should not begin until maturity?

 In demanding that all learning communities be accountable for the same outcomes on the same timetables, we are constantly stultifying our children’s fundamental self-organizing impulses – to explore, to seek patterns, to imagine possibilities, to try things that are uncalled for, to create things that aren’t already there, to wonder what would happen if…